-For support in your research and planning, we will be hosting a variety of training opportunities on Zoom before the festival in May.
+For support in your research and planning, we will be hosting one in-person kick-off event and some virtual trainings on Zoom.
 We are also available for brief rehearsal bookings during the month of April using Zoom meeting, where you can share your plans for your walk, practice, and ask questions.
 A link to sign up for rehearsals will be shared with confirmed walk leaders once submissions close on March 31.